prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

  - `fio` threads ranging from 1 to 1024; increasing in powers of 2

  - Full details can be found [here][perf-results]

+???

+- Here's some more details on the performance tests that I ran...

+   - I just wanted to include this in the slides for posterity's sake.

+- Additionally, there's a link to even more information about the testing I did, and my results.

 [perf-results]: https://www.prakashsurya.com/post/2017-09-08-performance-testing-results-for-openzfs-447/